 This has totally changed the seed industry with large companies no longer offering non-GM varieties.
 Even where they are available, they are bred for high-input agriculture which means farmers using synthetic fertilisers, pesticides and irrigation.

-By the end of this three year project, at least 1500 small-scale farmers will have access to organic seed produced by their own cooperative.
+In the first year of the project, around 1500 farmers had access to 9,200 organic seed packets produced by their own cooperative.
 Having access to non-GM seeds will bring all the environmental and health benefits of growing organic plus a higher price for their cotton!
 The project will also help cotton farmers in the co-operative to benefit from improved access to high-value UK Fairtrade markets.